ymadoff/ryba/docs/HOWTO.md

-#Getting started standard mode
+# Getting started standard mode

-you should have executed previous commands and instructions from  README.md ( installing nodejs for example ) from ryba-cluster directory
+You should have executed previous commands and instructions from README.md (installing nodejs for example) from ryba-cluster directory

 To get started with ryba in standard mode, you need  mainly two modules One module is the ryba itself, you can download the sources from https://github.com/ryba-io/ryba The second is the ryba cluster configuration module that you cn download from https://github.com/ryba-io/ryba-cluster Create a ryba directory for example and move the two downloaded directories in it.
 One is ryba it self with the component it's going to install The ryba cluster configuration contains the files which describe the cluster of server you have and which component you want on each server.
-The detail of each server and the component you want to install is placed in ryba-cluster/conf/servers.coffee If you want let the main configuration file you can give to ryba the -c argument and the path to the enhanced configuration file
+The detail of each server and the component you want to install is placed in ryba-cluster/conf/servers.coffee
+If you want let the main configuration file you can give to ryba the -c argument and the path to the enhanced configuration file
 Launch the install after having cd into the directory named ryba
 ```bash
 ./bin/ryba install
 ```

-#working environment in development mode (optional)
+## Working environment in development mode (optional)

 Check the Readme Page from ryba-cluster
 Working in development mode can be useful in order to test some configurations or commands on a cluster ( at least 1 master node ) for this you can install Virtual machine on your computer and install haddop on it In order to manage the most easily possible a cluster we are going to use Vagrant